ES-1085/f2025-ds1-project-ajj-project/proposal/proposal.md

   across nations.
 Differences can range due to policies or resource factors that may limit a nation’s growth or have it thrive.

-- Recovery_category: We’ll classify countries as Stagnating, Recovering, or Booming based on their post pandemic GDP growth averages.
+- Recovery_category: We’ll classify countries as Recovering or Booming based on their post pandemic GDP growth averages.
 This will allow us to visualise and for our group to make an analysis.

 - Continent/Region: From this we’ll be able to identify patterns from different regions, and how different regions were affected and able to